firebolt-db/godocs/docs/Guides/getting-started.md

 Small and medium sized engines are available for use right away.
 If you want to use a large or extra-large engine, reach out to support@firebolt.io.

 You can check the size of your cache using the following example code:
 ```sql
 SHOW CACHE;
 ```

-This will show your cache usage in GB per total cache available.
+The previous code example shows your cache usage in GB per total cache available.
 If your cache usage is too high, adjust your warmup strategy by reducing the amount of data loaded or increasing cache capacity.

 When data is loaded into Firebolt, it is stored in units of data storage called tablets.
 A tablet contains a subset of a table’s rows and columns.
 If you reach your cache’s 80% capacity, the entire tablet that contains the least recently used data, is evicted.

 The following code example shows how to view information about the tablets that are used to store your table including the number of uncompressed and compressed bytes on disk:

 ```sql
 SELECT * FROM information_schema.engine_tablets  where table_name = 'levels';